-Whales belong to marine mammals also known as cetaceans.
-The gray whale belongs to this group; its scientific name is Eschrichtius robustus.
-The gray whale has a very original life cycle, half of the year keeps traveling, and the other half, the gray whale spends three months feeding itself in the waters of the Artic ocean and Bering sea and the other three months they spend time for their breeding activities within the lagoons and bays of the peninsula of Baja California.
+Whales belong to marine mammals, also known as cetaceans.
+The gray whale belongs to this group; its scientific name is eschrichtius robustus.
+The gray whale has a very original life cycle, half of the year it keeps traveling, and the other half, the gray whale spends three months feeding itself in the waters of the Arctic Ocean and the Bering Sea, and the other three months of the year is dedícate to their breeding activities within the lagoons and bays of the peninsula of Baja California.

-The gray whale like all mammals, breathe with lungs and nostrils, or nares which are at the top of the head, slightly behind the eye level.
-They usually have three breaths at intervals of 15 seconds, then plunge under the water and last between three and seven minutes, but necessarily has to come up to the sea surface to breathe.
+The gray whale, like all mammals, breathe with lungs and nostrils, or nares, which are at the top of the head, slightly behind the eye level.
+They usually have three breaths at intervals of 15 seconds, then plunge under the water and last between three and seven minutes.

-The gray whale at birth is dark gray as it grows there is a light gray color for the large number of organisms that are stuck to their skin.
-These organisms are called barnacles sticking to the skin and when detaching those leaves whitish scars which look like gray as the gray whales we now see.
+The gray whale is dark gray at birth, and as it grows they develop a light gray color for the large number of organisms that are stuck to their skin.
+These organisms are called barnacles, they stick to their skin and when detaching them, they leave whitish scars which look like gray as the gray whales we now see.

 Their body is covered by a thick layer of fat that allows them to maintain body temperature between 36 and 37 degrees Celsius (similar to humans) even in very cold waters.
 Their kidneys are about three feet long and weigh 70 kilograms; gray whales have a very efficient system for filtering water, discard the salt in the urine and incorporate water into the blood.

-Pregnant female whales who come to the lagoons, seek loopholes shallow places of 3.5 to 15 meters, looking for quiet and good temperate waters.
+Pregnant female whales who come to the lagoons, seek loopholes and shallow places of 3.5 to 15 meters, looking for quiet and good temperate waters.
 They mate only every two years as the gestation period lasts thirteen months.
-It is believed that as in other cetaceans, one or two female whales assist the delivery of the baby whale on its birth, they are born by their tail and once expelled from the womb of the mother is helped to bring the head to the surface to breathe.
+It is believed that, like in other cetaceans, one or two female whales assist the delivery of the baby whale on its birth, they are born by their tail and once expelled from the womb of the mother, is helped to bring the head to the surface to breathe.

-The baby whale spends with his mother 11 months, for lactation, she feeds the baby whale through a pair of breasts located in the ventral region.
+The baby whale spends with his mother 11 months for lactation, she feeds the baby whale through a pair of breasts located in the ventral region.
 The milk is pumped into the mouth of the baby whale.
-Milk is rich in fat (53%) and three months in the baby whale grows quickly and can strengthen enough to start their first migration to the Arctic seas.
+Milk is rich in fat (53%) and at only three months, the baby whale is grown and strong enough to start their first migration to the Arctic seas.
 The baby whales consume 190 liters of milk per day, and stop taking breast milk from 7 to 12 months.